Chimerarachne

-Chimerarachne is a genus of extinct arachnids, containing a single species Chimerarachne yingi.
+Chimerarachne is a genus of extinct arachnids, containing five known species.
 Fossils of Chimerarachne were discovered in Burmese amber from Myanmar which dates to the mid-Cretaceous, about 100 million years ago.
 It is thought to be closely related to spiders, but outside any living spider clade.
 The earliest spider fossils are from the Carboniferous, requiring at least a 170 myr ghost lineage with no fossil record.
 The size of the animal is quite small, being only 2.5 mm in body length, with the tail being about 3 mm in length.
 These fossils resemble spiders in having two of their key defining features: spinnerets for spinning silk, and a modified male organ on the pedipalp for transferring sperm.
 At the same time they retain a whip-like tail, rather like that of a whip scorpion and uraraneids.
 Chimerarachne is not ancestral to spiders, being much younger than the oldest spiders which are known from the Carboniferous, but it appears to be a late survivor of an extinct group which was probably very close to the origins of spiders.
 It suggests that there used to be spider-like animals with tails which lived alongside true spiders for at least 200 million years.